UK's Boris Johnson promises MPs 'new golden age' after Brexit | DW | 25.07.2019

 British Prime Minister Boris Johnson on Thursday told Parliament that he was committed to the October 31 deadline to leave the EU "for the purpose of uniting and re-energizing our great United Kingdom and making this country the greatest place on earth."

-"I believe it is possible even at this late stage [to negotiate a deal]," Johnson said.
+"I would prefer us to leave the EU with a deal.
+I believe it is possible even at this late stage [to negotiate a deal]," Johnson said.
 "But certain things must be clear: the Withdrawal Agreement agreed by my predecessor has been rejected three times by this House."

 He called for negotiating new terms with the EU, but said that it would not include the Northern Irish backstop, seen as a precondition for any deal by the EU and particularly the Republic of Ireland.